W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ⁴Asking which miracles your should perform perform spares you needless effort, because you will be acting under direct communication.
 ⁵The impersonal nature of the miracle is an essential ingredient, because the impersonal nature of the miracle enables me to direct the miracle’s application, and under my guidance miracles lead to the highly personal experience of revelation.
 ⁶A guide does not control but a guide does direct, leaving it up to you to follow.
-⁷“Lead us not into temptation” means “Recognise your errors and choose to abandon your errors by following my guidance”.
+⁷“Lead us not into temptation” means “recognize your errors and choose to abandon your errors by following my guidance”.
 :::

 ::: details Simplified